 VICTORIAN MODERN ADDITION

-In a leafy Boston suburb known for its well-preserved houses, this modest Victorian has been reimagined for modern living.
-What once felt closed and compartmentalized is now open, light-filled, and connected—an interplay of old and new, crafted for a young couple who saw promise in its charm and scale but needed it to live on modern terms.
-At the heart of the renovation is a modern addition that opens to the rear garden, wrapped in horizontal slats that filter light and create privacy.
+In a leafy Boston suburb known for its well-preserved houses, this modest historic home has been reimagined for modern living.
+Originally closed and compartmentalized, the owners asked us for an open, light-filled, and connected living space.
+The house is an interplay of old and new, crafted for a young couple who saw promise in the charm and scale of the Victorian structure, but needed it to live on modern terms.
+At the heart of the renovation is a glassy new addition to the house that opens a new living room to the rear garden, wrapped in horizontal slats that filter light and create privacy.

-Inside, a narrow glass bridge boldly links this new pavilion to the original house, the 3-foot gap inviting daylight deep into the lower level.
+Inside, a narrow glass bridge boldly links this new pavilion to an updated kitchen and dining room in the original house- the 3-foot gap inviting daylight deep into a lower level.
 Beneath, a formerly dark basement now holds a family room with 9’-foot ceilings and a home office bathed in natural light.
 On the main level, the pavilion’s living room extends daily life into the landscape while connecting generously to a new kitchen and dining area.
-Upstairs, reconfigured rooms form a tranquil primary suite, guest quarters, and a small laundry—spaces tailored for contemporary living within the home’s historic envelope.
+Upstairs, rooms were reconfigured to form a tranquil primary suite, guest quarters, and a small laundry—spaces tailored for contemporary living within the home’s historic envelope.
 The result is a dialogue between eras: a Victorian reborn through clarity, light, and the quiet precision of modern design.

 Location | Newton, MA